corpusculejs/corpuscule/packages/router/README.md

 [See the `@corpuscule/context` docs on `@value` decorator](../context/README.md#value-propertydecorator).

 ##### Inside `@outlet` class
-For the `@outlet` class it can define two properties.
+For the `@outlet` class you should define two properties.
 * `layout` — this property receives the result of the route's `action` method.
 You can use this property wherever it is necessary to display routing outcome.
 * `route` — this property receives the route itself.
 It could be useful in different situations: